zacanger/niddesa/text/generated-translations/cullaniddesa/sinhala/19-sinhala-amazon.md

 [Msdiv 87] (#msdiv87) {#msdiv87 .ref .msdiv} (15-3)

-[APZ 87.1] (#apz87 .1) {#apz87 .1 .ref .apz} "thus forwarded” is
+[APZ 87.1] (#apz87 .1) {#apz87 .1 .ref .apz} "thus forwarded" is
 Front sighted, foresight sight sight, foremost, greatness.
 What I came to ask questions is (3-1) 5 should be applied.)
-“How the world To see how the world is to see, to see, to the redeemer To decide, whether he does not have to decide” is the Bethththu Rajaya Do not come, or not.
+"How the world To see how the world is to see, to see, to the redeemer To decide, whether he does not have to decide" is the Bethththu Rajaya Do not come, or not.
 Therefore, Brahmana said:

 [Msdiv 88] (#msdiv88) {#msdiv88 .ref .msdiv} (15-4)